Former Broncos, Falcons, Giants coach Dan Reeves dies at 77

 Reeves was a versatile player who played a key role in the Cowboys becoming an NFL powerhouse in the 1960s under Tom Landry, but his own coaching career — stretching over three teams and 23 seasons — is where he truly left his mark on the league.

 Including a stint with the New York Giants, Reeves totaled 190 coaching victories — the ninth-most in NFL history.
-But he was never able to win the biggest game of all, going 0-4 in the Super Bowl, each of them blowout losses.
+But he was never able to win the biggest game of all, going 0-4 in the Super Bowl, each of them by double-digit margins.

 Reeves, Marv Levy and Bud Grant are the only coaches to lose four times in the Super Bowl.